IUPAC/WFChemCookbook/_sources/cutlery.md

-# Tools for FAIR Data
+# Tools for enabling FAIR Data

-What tools can you use to make your data FAIRer?
+What tools can you use to make your data FAIR(er)?